veillette/physics-book/contents/ch13HumidityEvaporationAndBoiling.md

 **Strategy**

-To solve this problem, we need to break it down into a two steps.
+To solve this problem, we need to break it down into two steps.
 The partial pressure follows the ideal gas law,

 <div class="equation" >